Sanket-Programmer/event-booking-api/README.md

 <ul>
    <li>Register or log in to get a JWT token.</li>
    <li>Include it in Authorization headers</li>
-   <li>Test Event and Booking routes as user or admin.<li>
+   <li>Test Event and Booking routes as user or admin.</li>
 </ul>

 <h3>Registration & Login</h3>

-<p>1.To register as a new user provide the information like name, email, password in json format.
+<p>1.
+To register as a new user provide the information like name, email, password in json format.
 After successfull registration you will get a token.
 Use that token to access all the protected routes.
 The token has an expiration time of 3600 sec.
 After expiration you have to login.</p>

 <p>2.
 To login provide email, password in json format.
 After successful login you will get a token.
 Use that token to access all the protected routes.</p>